Mean Field Models to Regulate Carbon Emissions in Electricity Production: Mean Field Model for Electricity Producers

-\end{definition} In the mean field control case, we assume that the producers cooperate and leave the choice of the control to a social planner minimizing the total expected cost as defined in \eqref{eq:minorcost}.
+and $\bar Q = \bar Q(\hat N, \hat R_e)$. \end{definition} In the mean field control case, we assume that the producers cooperate and leave the choice of the control to a social planner minimizing the total expected cost as defined in \eqref{eq:minorcost}.
+In the realistic setup, the producers can be thought as the production facilities of a monopolistic electricity production firm and the social planner's decisions refer to the decisions taken by the headquarter.
 In this case, if one player changes their behavior, every player changes in the same way, and the mean field is affected.
 The problem is now an optimal control problem.